garden-rs/garden/doc/src/commands.md

 command over both the `treesitters`  and `catsitters` groups.

 Use the `garden -vv` extra-verbose option to display the commands being run.

+Use the `-t | --trees` option to specify a glob pattern to filter trees by name post-query.
+Commands will only be run inside trees whose names match the pattern.
+This lets you activate a garden and its environment variables while only running a commands against a subset of trees in that garden.

 ### Pre and Post Commands